Financing Available! We have financing options available for your next project. Learn more →

 What is a concrete footer, and why is it important for my foundation?

-Many residential and light commercial structures rely on footings, including foundations under homes, porch and deck supports, garage slabs, column bases, and pole barn posts.
-A proper Concrete Footer Rutledge TN matters for any load-bearing component connected to the ground.
+Footings are used in many residential and light commercial applications, including foundations under homes, supports for porches and decks, garage slabs, column bases, and pole barn posts.
+A proper Concrete Footer Rutledge TN matters for any load-bearing component tied to the ground.

-Soil bearing capacity dictates how much surface area a footing needs.
-Weak or loose soils require wider and sometimes deeper bases to spread the load.
-A site evaluation or geotechnical report helps determine the correct sizing.
+Soil bearing capacity helps determine the amount of surface area a footing needs to perform safely.
+Weak or loose soils often call for wider and sometimes deeper bases to spread the load across more area.
+A site evaluation or geotechnical report helps determine the right sizing.
 Anchored Construction & Restoration assesses soils in Rutledge to recommend safe dimensions.

 To prepare for footing installation, locate utilities, set up a stable work area, and gather materials such as ready-mix cement-based products, rebar or reinforcement, forms, and hardware.
 Personal protective equipment, along with shoring for excavations, is essential for safe work.